 - Vehicle design and new technology

-In relation to air quality, TfL is proposing to stipulate standards for new vehicles looking to operate in London.
+In relation to air quality, TfL is proposing to stipulate standards for new vehicles operating in London.
 The arguments appear strong for TfL to create a similar a regulatory framework for the commercial operation of vehicles in terms of how they comply with speed limits.
 For Vision Zero to be effective, TfL needs to set out the long term guidelines for mandatory adherence to speed limits.

 Improvements to lorry design such as the Mayor’s proposals for Direct Vision cabs are essential to reduce danger to pedestrians and cyclists.